davidclough/node/_documents/javascript-guide/javascript-guide.md

 [https://code.tutsplus.com/tutorials/stop-nesting-functions-but-not-all-of-them--net-22315](https://code.tutsplus.com/tutorials/stop-nesting-functions-but-not-all-of-them--net-22315)

 ### <a name="style-redefining-properties-within-prototypes-of-standard-types"></a>Redefining Properties within Prototypes of Standard Types
 Modifying methods of the built-in JavaScript object prototypes, like Object.prototype and Array.prototype is **strictly forbidden**.
-Even if it is only for code consumed within a particular application of yours it causes a high error risk if other people are unaware of the change or if you yourself forget after a period of working on another project.
+Even if it is only for code consumed within a particular application of yours, it causes a high error risk if other people are unaware of the change or if you yourself forget after a period of working on another project.
 No further explanation is necessary in the case that you are writing library code that is more publicly available.

 Of course you may inherit from the prototype of a built-in object and make changes.

 Also follow this rule for objects that are defined within third-party libraries which your code utilises.

 #### Polyfills and Shiv/Shim Libraries
-There are occasions where a particular member may not be available on a particular object in certain browsers.
+There are occasions where a particular member may not be available on a built-in object in certain browsers.
 For example, `String.trim()` is not available in IE8.
 Rather than defining this yourself, you can include a polyfill which will add in methods that are missing to objects within whatever browser your code is opened in.
-Note that these libraries will be certain to first make sure that a particular method does not exist before than adding it to the prototype.
+Note that these libraries will first make sure that a particular method does not already exist before then adding it to the prototype.

 ### <a name="style-augmenting-prototypes-of-standard-types-with-additional-properties"></a>Augmenting Prototypes of Standard Types with Additional Properties

 The rules about _adding_ extra properties to prototypes of built in objects are less strict.
 You may augment the existing methods with some useful ones of your own.

 It is probably not a good idea to add too many of your own properties.
-If there are too many create a new class whose prototype is the class you wish to extend.
+If there are too many you can create a new object prototype whose prototype is the class you wish to extend.

 It is also a good idea to only add the property if it has not been added already.
 If it turns out that if someone else has added the same property, and that one works in a slightly different way, you will not end up breaking some other code.